orasik/parsevision/README.md

 # Parse Vision

-Parse vision is an open source tool to visualise what OCR is parsing in a PDF document to help developers and product teams identify if the parsing has missed some vital information from the document.
+Parse Vision is an open-source tool for visualising what OCR is parsing in a PDF document.
+It helps developers and product teams identify if the parsing has missed vital information.

 ## Why?

-I was working on a proof of concept for an IDP platform (Intelligent Document Processing), and noticed that some information were missing from documents.
-So I decided to visualise the output to identify missing information quickly and validate which library would work better for different use cases.
+I was working on a proof of concept for an IDP platform (Intelligent Document Processing) when I noticed that some information was missing from documents.
+So, I decided to visualise the output to identify missing information quickly and validate which library would work better for different use cases.

-Seeing many tutorials online claiming that parsing PDFs are easy, and adding LLMs on top to extract information, I decided to open source the tool to help developers and product teams making informed decisions about which library to use.
+Seeing many tutorials online claiming that parsing PDFs is easy and adding LLMs on top to extract information, I decided to open-source the tool to help developers and product teams make informed decisions about which library to use.

 In the demo video, you'll notice that EasyOCR missed a quantity in the table, and Tesseract missed all the quantities.